Kant and Hume: A philosophical controversy

 Immanuel Kant and the Moral Law

 For Kant, the human is a rational being who has a will which is defined as a disposition and capacity to act according to principles or laws he gives himself.
 Thus, the rational being is free and autonomous.
-However, freedom is negative, that is to say that he can act, by its autonomous will, against his wishes or character and choose his actions by principles that are not included in nature, but he gives himself.
+However, freedom is negative, that is to say, that he can act, by its autonomous will, against his wishes or character and choose his actions by principles that are not included in nature, but he gives himself.
 For Kant, we are not slaves to our impulses constant, there is something beyond the passion which we own consciousness, and this is the true self.
 In this sense, we can choose what desire priority over another and how to act by our government because, since free action.
 We could easily object to Kant that people are not as rational as they think: compulsive buying, promo code, murders and others passions and low instinct expressions reflect that the human is both rational and instinctive.

 Conclusion on the compared philosophies of Kant and Hume